Utah Elementary School Principal Reportedly Forced Student To Take Off Pants And Sit Half Nude As Punishment

 — Michael Ferrara, Jr (@GGPapaGuido) April 19, 2017

-So far, Utah Principal Laurie Lucy isn’t saying much about the heinous allegations of child abuse that are currently being investigated.
+So far, Utah principal Laurie Lucy isn’t saying much about the heinous allegations of child abuse are currently being investigated.
 When she was asked by a local news team to give a statement, she declined to comment, stating that she was “not able” to do so.

 “Thank you for the opportunity.
 I am not able to comment at this time.
 When I am permitted to do so I can give you statement.”